 Fed's 'bazooka' soothes dollar funding squeeze

-LONDON, March 24 (Reuters) - The U.S. Federal Reserve's efforts to shield the economy from the effects of the coronavirus have -- for now - slowed a scramble for dollars that threatened to clog funding markets.
+LONDON/NEW YORK March 24 (Reuters) - The U.S. Federal Reserve's efforts to shield the economy from coronavirus effects have, for now, slowed a scramble for dollars that threatened to clog funding markets, bringing back some calm on Tuesday.

-The dollar had gained almost 9% in 11 days in the rush for cash, but it fell on Tuesday, at one point to its weakest since March 19 =USD.
-Measures of demand for dollars signalled that many businesses and banks felt they had enough for now.
+The dollar had gained almost 9% in 11 days in the rush for cash, but fell on Tuesday, at one point to its weakest since March 19 =USD.
+Measures of dollar demand signaled that many businesses and banks felt they had enough for now.

 The Fed announced on Monday it would buy bonds in unlimited numbers and backstop direct loans to companies, the latest in a series of policy steps taken over the past 10 days to calm markets and support the economy.